rmsk2/pwman/README.md

 If you set the environment variable `PWMANCIPHER` to the value `AES192` then `pwman` will use AES-192 GCM any other value makes `pwman` using
 ChaCha20Poly1305 instead of AES-256-GCM for en- and decryption of the password data.

-`pwman` is also able to access the file containing the encrypted password data via WebDAV.
+`pwman` is also able to access files containing encrypted password data via WebDAV.
 For this to work a config file `.rustpwman` has to exist in the users home directory which contains the entries `webdav_user` and `webdav_pw` where the WebDAV password has to be obfuscated in the way described in the `rustpwan` [documentation](https://github.com/rmsk2/rustpwman?tab=readme-ov-file#webdav-support).
+The command
+`clitool obf` can be used to create the corresponding configuration file when you do not make use of `rustpwman`.

 # Building